 poor gut health and constipation, and

 poor mood and depression.

-The World Health Organisation (WHO) sugar guidelines, released in 2015, strongly recommend that you reduce your intake of ‘free’ or added sugars to less than 10% (about 50 grams or 12 teaspoons) of your total energy intake each day.
+The World Health Organisation (WHO) sugar guidelines, released in 2015, strongly recommend that you reduce your intake of ‘free’ sugars to less than 10% (about 50 grams or 12 teaspoons) of your total energy intake each day.
 This is partly to reduce your risk of dental caries but also to help protect against overweight and obesity.

 The average adult eats around 8,700 kilojoules or 2,080 calories per day.
-So less than 10% of total energy from ‘free’ or added sugars would be 870 kilojoules (208 calories), which equals 50 grams or 12 teaspoons of sugar per day.
+So less than 10% of total energy from ‘free’ sugars would be 870 kilojoules (208 calories), which equals 50 grams or 12 teaspoons of sugar per day.